Tire Size Calculator

 What do the numbers in a tire size mean?

 Tire size markings like 225/60R16 contain three key measurements: 225 is the tire width in millimeters, 60 is the aspect ratio (sidewall height as a percentage of width), and 16 is the wheel diameter in inches.
-The 'R' indicates radial construction, which is standard for modern tires.
+The 'R' indicates radial construction.

 How do I measure my current tire size?